uber-go/fx/README.md

 [![Report Card][report-card-img]][report-card]

 UberFx is a flexible, modularized framework for building robust and performant services.
-It removes boilerplate code out of your hands and lets you focus on your application logic.
+It takes care of the boilerplate code and lets you focus on your application logic.

 ## Status

 Alpha.
 Expect minor API changes and bug fixes.
 (Beta release coming soon)

 ## What's included
+UberFx builds the following into your service:
-* Configuration, logging, metrics and tracing setup by default
+* Configuration, logging, metrics, and tracing setup by default
 * Configuration provider that seamlessly merges static and dynamic config
 * Application-level as well as runtime metrics for effective monitoring
-* Context aware logging for easy debugging
+* Context-aware logging for easy debugging
-* RPC module with thrift interfaces for microservices
+* RPC module with Thrift interfaces for microservices
 * HTTP module with intelligent defaults for web applications
-* Async task module for executing async tasks durably
+* Task module for executing async tasks durably

 ## Examples